top of page

 Known to many at the Lion City, Singapore is the urban darling of Southeast Asia.
 The nation state sits at the tip of the Malay Peninsula, sharing borders with both Malaysia and Indonesia, making Singapore a convenient destination to tack onto larger trips to Cambodia, Indonesia, Malaysia, Myanmar, Thailand and Vietnam.
-I'd previously visited Singapore as a quick stop en-route to The Philippines, and realized my quick three-night detour was not nearly enough time!
-So when Singapore announced they were opening their doors to tourists again, I decided a weeklong trip was in order.
+I’d previously visited Singapore as a stop en-route to The Philippines, and realized my quick three-night detour was not nearly enough time, and a return visit was in order.
 Below is my complete travel guide to a week in Singapore including the best places to visit, hotels, restaurants, photo locations, itinerary ideas, travel tips and more.
-This post may contain affiliate links.

-This colorful residence is called the Residence of Tan Teng Niah.
+This colorful structure is the Residence of Tan Teng Niah.

 Fort Canning Tree Tunnel.